A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation: Introduction

-In recent years, machine learning (ML) and artificial intelligence (AI) have emerged as promising alternatives or supplements to traditional physics-based modeling.
-A range of ML techniques,including support vector machines (SVM) \cite{yinfeng2008nonlinear,segura2020metamodel,gharehbaghi2020estimating}, multilayer perceptrons (MLP) \cite{NN_ref1,NN_ref2,NN_ref3,NN_ref4,NN_ref5,NN_ref6,NN_ref7,NN_ref8,NN_ref9,lagaros2012neural}, deep neural networks \cite{vaidyanathan2005artificial,kim2019response,kim2020probabilistic}, long short-term memory networks (LSTMs) \cite{zhang2019deep}, and convolutional neural networks (CNNs) \cite{wu2019deep}, have been employed to develop surrogate models for rapid prediction of structural response.
+In recent years, machine learning (ML) and artificial intelligence (AI) have emerged as promising alternatives or supplements to traditional numerical methods.
+A range of ML techniques, including support vector machines (SVM) \cite{yinfeng2008nonlinear,segura2020metamodel,gharehbaghi2020estimating}, multilayer perceptrons (MLP) \cite{NN_ref1,NN_ref2,NN_ref3,NN_ref4,NN_ref5,NN_ref6,NN_ref7,NN_ref8,NN_ref9,lagaros2012neural}, deep neural networks \cite{vaidyanathan2005artificial,kim2019response,kim2020probabilistic}, long short-term memory networks (LSTMs) \cite{zhang2019deep}, and convolutional neural networks (CNNs) \cite{wu2019deep,lecun1995convolutional,lecun1989handwritten,lecun2002gradient,krizhevsky2012imagenet}, have been employed to develop surrogate models for the prediction of the seismic response of structures.
 These approaches reduce computational cost while offering acceptable levels of accuracy.
 RNNs and LSTMs, in particular, are often adopted for modeling temporal dynamics in structural systems due to their ability to learn long-term dependencies in time series data \cite{graves2012long}.
-Meanwhile, CNNs with dilated filters have shown promise for time-series modeling by enabling access to long-range dependencies without recurrence \cite{bai2018empirical,oord2016wavenet}.
+Whereas, CNNs with dilated filters have shown promise for time-series modeling by enabling access to long-range dependencies without recurrence \cite{bai2018empirical,oord2016wavenet}.
 These models have also been successfully applied in domains such as ECG classification, structural health monitoring, continuum damage mechanics and anomaly detection \cite{bird2020cross,tang2019convolutional,danilczyk2021smart,zhao2019speech,pantidis2023integrated,pantidis2024fenn}.